DominikLindorfer/Efficient-CharacterDet/readme.md

 </p>

 # References
-This repository heavily relies on the ['Yet another EfficientDet in PyTorch' repo](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch).
+This repository is a finetune and adaptaion of the wonderful repository ['Yet another EfficientDet in PyTorch' repo](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch).